sainipalak176-web/Task_5-Titanic-Elevate-Labs-/README.md

 # Task_5-Titanic-Elevate-Labs-

-PROJECT OVERVIEW
+Task 5: Exploratory Data Analysis (EDA) – Titanic Dataset

+📌 Project Overview

 This project is part of the Data Analyst Internship – Task 5.

-The objective of this project is to perform Exploratory Data Analysis (EDA) on the Titanic dataset and extract meaningful insights using statistical analysis and data visualizations.
-OBJECTIVE
-The main objective is to understand the dataset, identify patterns and trends, explore relationships between variables, detect missing values and anomalies, and summarize the important findings obtained from the analysis.
-TOOLS & TECHNOLOGIES
-Python, Pandas, NumPy, Matplotlib, Seaborn, and Jupyter Notebook are used to perform the complete analysis.
-DATASET
-The Titanic dataset contains passenger-related information such as survival status, passenger class, gender, age, number of siblings or spouses, number of parents or children, fare, embarkation details, and other passenger attributes.
-EDA PERFORMED
-The analysis includes dataset inspection, descriptive statistics, value counts, missing-value analysis, univariate analysis, bivariate analysis, correlation analysis, and visual exploration using histograms, boxplots, countplots, scatterplots, and a correlation heatmap.
-KEY ANALYSIS AREAS
-The project examines how factors such as passenger class, gender, age, and fare are related to survival.
-It also explores numerical relationships, distributions, outliers, and other noticeable patterns in the dataset.
-KEY FINDINGS
-The analysis identifies important patterns and relationships in the Titanic dataset.
-The visualizations and statistical summaries help understand passenger characteristics and the factors associated with survival.
-PROJECT FILES
-Task_5_EDA_Titanic.ipynb contains the complete Jupyter Notebook analysis.
-The titanic task5.csv file contains the dataset used for the analysis.
-A PDF report can also be included to present the final findings.
-OUTCOME
-This project demonstrates practical skills in data exploration, statistical analysis, data visualization, and insight generation using Python.
-AUTHOR
+The objective is to perform Exploratory Data Analysis (EDA) on the Titanic dataset to discover patterns, relationships, trends, and anomalies using statistical and visual techniques.

+🎯 Objective

+Understand the structure and characteristics of the Titanic dataset.
+Perform basic statistical analysis.
+Identify patterns and relationships between variables.
+Detect missing values and possible anomalies.
+Create meaningful visualizations.
+Summarize key findings from the analysis.

+🛠️ Tools & Technologies

+Python
+Pandas
+NumPy
+Matplotlib
+Seaborn
+Jupyter Notebook

+📂 Dataset

+The analysis uses the Titanic Dataset (titanic task5.csv).

+The dataset contains information about passengers, including:
+Survival status
+Passenger class
+Gender
+Age
+Number of siblings/spouses
+Number of parents/children
+Fare
+Embarkation details
+Passenger class-related information

+🔍 EDA Performed

+The notebook includes:
+Dataset inspection using head() and info()
+Descriptive statistics using describe()
+Value-count analysis
+Missing-value inspection
+Univariate analysis
+Bivariate analysis
+Correlation analysis

+Visualizations using:

+Histograms
+Boxplots
+Countplots
+Scatterplots
+Heatmap
+Identification of important trends and patterns Summary of findings

+📊 Key Areas of Analysis

+The analysis explores questions such as:

+What factors are associated with passenger survival?
+How does passenger class relate to survival?
+How does gender relate to survival?
+What is the distribution of passenger ages and fares?
+Which numerical variables show relationships with each other?
+Are there any noticeable outliers or unusual values?

+📁 Project Files

+Task_5_EDA_Titanic.ipynb – Jupyter Notebook containing the complete EDA. titanic task5.csv – Dataset used for the analysis.
+Task_5_EDA_Titanic.pdf – PDF report containing the findings (if included).

+📈 Outcome

+This project demonstrates practical skills in data cleaning, statistical exploration, data visualization, and insight generation using Python.
+👤 Author

 Palak Saini

-TASK
-Data Analyst Internship – Task 5 | Exploratory Data Analysis (EDA)
+Task: Data Analyst Internship – Task 5

+Topic: Exploratory Data Analysis (EDA)